-- 7. Should there be more eligible applicants than slots available, priority for enrollment shall be given to Providers with the most cumulative service hours since June 1, 2002.
-In the event of a tie, priority shall be given to the Provider with the most seniority (i.e., with the earliest date of hire). - 8.
-Ineligible applicants shall be notified of ineligibility and advised that they can apply again during the next Open Enrollment if their eligibility has changed. - 9.
-Eligible applicants who are not enrolled in the Health Plan due to lack of available slots shall be notified of this fact and placed on a waiting list in priority order as established in 7, above.
-As slots become available during the Plan Year, applicants on the waiting list who remain eligible for enrollment pursuant to 2 and 3, above, may be enrolled. - 10.
-Determinations of eligibility and priority of enrollment of eligible applicants shall be made by the Public Authority or designee and shall not be subject to review, appeal or grievance. - 11.
-Eligibility for active members will be reviewed by the Public Authority or designee quarterly, i.e., every three (3) months.
-To retain coverage, the IHSS Provider must have worked 25 hours or more per month for any two (2) months in the preceding quarter.
+- 9. Should there be more eligible applicants than slots available, priority for enrollment shall be given to Providers with the most cumulative service hours since June 1, 2002.
+In the event of a tie, priority shall be given to the Provider with the most seniority (i.e., with the earliest date of hire). - 10.
+Ineligible applicants shall be notified of ineligibility and advised that they can apply again during the next Open Enrollment if their eligibility has changed. - 11.
+Eligible applicants who are not enrolled in the Health Plan due to lack of available slots shall be notified of this fact and placed on a waiting list in priority order as established in 6 and 9, above.
+As slots become available during the Plan Year, applicants on the waiting list who remain eligible for enrollment pursuant to 4 above, may be enrolled. - 12.
+Determinations of eligibility and priority of enrollment of eligible applicants shall be made by the Public Authority or designee in compliance with this Article and shall not be subject to review, appeal or grievance. - 13.
+Continued eligibility for active members will be reviewed by the Public Authority or designee monthly.
+To retain coverage, the IHSS Provider must have worked 80 hours or more per month for any two (2) months in the preceding quarter.
 If the Provider does not meet this condition, the Provider shall be notified that he/she will lose coverage as of the beginning of the following month.
-The Public Authority shall provide notice regarding COBRA rights with this notification. - 12.
-If an IHSS Provider terminates coverage for any reason during the Plan Year, he/she must wait until the next Open Enrollment period to re-apply.
+The Public Authority shall ensure that notice regarding COBRA rights is provided with this notification. - 14.
+If an IHSS Provider terminates coverage for any reason during the Plan Year, he/she must wait until the next Open Enrollment period to re-apply. - 15.
+For Providers who are not eligible for coverage under this plan, the Union and the Public Authority will encourage them to avail themselves of the health care exchanges under Covered California, if eligible.

-D. Mid-Year Changes to Benefits or Premiums
+D. Mid-Term Changes to Benefits, Premiums or Enrollment

-It is recognized that the health benefit provider may be required to modify the Health Plan benefits or premiums during a Plan Year due to regulatory and legislative changes affecting health care and administrative costs.
+- 1. It is recognized that the Health Plan provider may be required to modify the Health Plan benefits or premiums during a Plan Year due to regulatory and legislative changes affecting health care and administrative costs.
 If benefit changes are made, the Public Authority shall ensure that the Providers are given notification of the effective date of any plan changes.
-If there are changes to the premium rates charged to the Public Authority, such that the Public Authority's health care budget is insufficient to continue coverage for those Providers currently covered by the Health Plan, the Public Authority shall freeze enrollment and, if necessary, discontinue coverage for Providers in reverse order of their enrollment onto the Health Plan (i.e., the last enrolled will be the first disenrolled) to remain within the local cost budget for health care.

-2. Annually the Public Authority shall receive notice of premiums to be charged for the subsequent Plan Year.
+If there are changes to the premium rates charged to the Public Authority, such that the Public Authority's health care budget is insufficient to continue coverage for those Providers currently covered by the Health Plan, the Public Authority shall freeze enrollment and, if necessary, discontinue coverage for Providers in reverse order of their enrollment onto the Health Plan (i.e., the last enrolled will be the first disenrolled) to remain within the local cost budget for health care. - 2.
+Annually, the Public Authority shall receive notice of premiums to be charged for the subsequent Plan Year.
 If there are changes to the premium rates charged to the Public Authority, such that the Public Authority's health care budget is insufficient to continue coverage for those Providers currently covered by the Health Plan or if no agreement is reached regarding the provision of additional local funds by the Public Authority, the Public Authority shall freeze enrollment and, if deemed necessary by the Public Authority, discontinue coverage for Providers in reverse order of their enrollment onto the Health Plan (i.e., the last enrolled will be the first disenrolled) to remain within the local cost budget for health care.